togiberlin/ui-ux-designer-roadmap/README.md

 Button style | 🚫 Button sizes don't match.
 Some are long, some short. | ⚠️ Thickness of navigation drawer menu and plus button doesn't match with other symbols. | ✅ Only one visible button in bottom right corner.
 Button style and line-thickness of symbol does match with overall UI. |
 Layout | 🚫 Distance between objects varies.
 Not aligned to an evenly spaced grid. | ⚠️ Not 100% evenly spaced.
 E.g. Flickr icon too close to the rim compared to the plus icon.
 Bottom-right icon doesn't have an equivalent on bottom-left corner. | ✅ Evenly spaced. |

+!You can also check a list of rules to your designs at [Laws of UX](lawsofux.com)

 ## 🔮 User Experience Researcher Roadmap
 The main focus of ```UX``` is to get the __psychology__ right.
 According to [Business Insider](http://www.businessinsider.de/average-number-of-apps-vs-time-spent-2016-5?r=US&IR=T), the average U.S. citizen spends around 40 minutes daily on a smartphone.
 On average, 27 apps (!) are competing for these 40 minutes.
 In a world full of distractions, attention has become the most precious resource. **Mental resources** are limited and highly contested.
 At the same time, app stores are [incredibly crowded](http://www.businessinsider.com/top-app-store-marketing-tips-2-2014-2?IR=T), and it keeps getting worse.
 [Research](http://andrewchen.co/new-data-shows-why-losing-80-of-your-mobile-users-is-normal-and-that-the-best-apps-do-much-better/) found out, that on average 80% of users delete apps within the first 3 days.
 With these abnormally high __churn rates__, delivering the standard "good usability" line is simply not enough.
 For the competitive edge, apps need to be addictive.
 This can be achieved by psychology and state-of-the-art **UX patterns**.
 E.g. according to the [Daily Mail](http://www.dailymail.co.uk/sciencetech/article-2785744/Facebook-Instagram-favourite-social-network-teens.html), Instagram overtook Facebook in popularity - because the founders of Instagram got the psychology right.